-2.1.1 The Iridium global satellite EGC SafetyCast service provides shipping with navigational and meteorological warnings, meteorological forecasts, shore-to-ship distress alerts, SAR related information and other urgent information in accordance with the requirements of the International Convention for the Safety of Life at Sea (SOLAS), 1974, as amended.
+2.1.1 The Iridium SafetyCast service provides shipping with navigational and meteorological warnings, meteorological forecasts, shore-to-ship distress alerts, SAR-related information and other urgent information in accordance with SOLAS requirements.
 It provides an automatic method of broadcasting messages to both fixed and variable geographical locations in all sea areas, including the means of disseminating MSI to coastal warning areas not covered by the International NAVTEX service.
 It is suitable for use in all sizes and types of ships.
 Figures 1 and 2 illustrate the way the service is structured.

-Figure 1 - The Maritime Safety Information and SAR related information services of the Global Maritime Distress and Safety System
+Figure 1 - The Maritime Safety Information and SAR-related information services of the Global Maritime Distress and Safety System

-Figure 2 - Basic concept of the Iridium Global Satellite EGC SafetyCast service
+Figure 2 - Basic concept of the Iridium SafetyCast service

-2.1.2 The Iridium Global\Satellite\EGC\SafetyCast service offers the ability to direct a message to a given geographical area.
+2.1.2 The Iridium SafetyCast service offers the ability to direct a message to a given geographical area.
 The area may be fixed, as in the case of a NAVAREA/METAREA or coastal warning area; or it may be a user-defined area (circular or rectangular).
 A user-defined area is used for messages, such as a local storm warning or a shore-to-ship distress alert relay, for which it is inappropriate to alert ships in an entire satellite ocean region or NAVAREA/METAREA.
-The basic concept of the service is shown in Figure 2 above.
+The basic concept of the service is shown in figure 2 above.